A note on closed-form spread option valuation under log-normal models: Carmona-Durrleman and Bjerksund-Stensland formulas

-Note here that the equation (\ref{max}) above is equivalent to the equation (12) in the paper Carmona and Durrlman \cite{CarmonaandDurrleman2003a}.
+Note here that the equation (\ref{max}) above is equivalent to the equation (12) in the paper \cite{CarmonaandDurrleman2003a}.

 The above approach provides a method in pricing spread options by constructing proper lower bounds to it and then optimizing these lower bounds.
-The Carmona-Durrleman formula gives very accurate spread prices.
-However, to obtain spread prices one needs to solve the equation (\ref{max}) for $d^{\star}$ and $\theta^{\star}$ numerically.
-The paper Carmona and Durrlman \cite{CarmonaandDurrleman2003a} in fact reduced this problem further and one only needs to solve $\theta^{\star}$ numerically from (13) in their paper and use the relation for $d^{\star}$ in proposition 6 in their paper to obtain $d^{\star}$.
+The Carmona-Durrleman formula gives very precise spread price.
+However, to obtain spread price one needs to solve the equations (\ref{max}) for $d^{\star}$ and $\theta^{\star}$ numerically.
+The paper \cite{CarmonaandDurrleman2003a} in fact reduced this problem further and one only needs to solve $\theta^{\star}$ numerically from (13) in their paper and use the relation for $d^{\star}$ in Proposition 6 in their paper to obtain $d^{\star}$.
 While this method reduces the problem a bit, one still needs numerical procedure to obtain the prices of spread options.

-Another interesting procedure in pricing spread options were proposed in the recent paper Bjerksund and Stensland \cite{bjerksund2014closed}.
+Another interesting procedure in pricing spread options were proposed in the recent paper \cite{bjerksund2014closed}.
 The paper also introduced lower bounds for the spread call option prices as follows

 where $a$ and $b$ are two parameters that needs to be determined by optimizing the lower bounds $\Pi_T^{BS}(a, b)$.
-So their proposed approximate spread option price is given by
+Their proposed approximate spread option price is given by

 In their paper the authors set

 By evaluating the equation (\ref{BS1}), they obtained the following formula for the spread call option price

 where